discoform/numberzs/_posts/2021-07-23-belarisk-snake-for-a-head-2013.md

       Belarisk is the music project of multi-disciplinary artist Lee Tindall.
 Tindall is also known to record under the names Aphid Palisades, Astronaut (with Daniel Lopatin AKA Oneohtrix Point Never), Mutation In The Gryd and more.

-      Tindall's music has been released on multiple underground cassette labels (including his own imprint, Gryd Complex. *Snake For A Head* in particular is from his 2013 cassette release “On Amorphous Dawn”, published by **NNA Tapes**.
+      Tindall's music has been released on multiple underground cassette labels (including his own imprint, Gryd Complex). *Snake For A Head* is from his 2013 cassette release “On Amorphous Dawn”, published by **NNA Tapes**.
 # Optional links to external sites.
 These are added to the markup with rereferrer tags.
 links:
   - type: externalLink